Vasily Smyslov: Post-war tournament record

 While less prolific than in previous decades, Smyslov played many strong tournaments in the 1970s and even into the 1980s and beyond.
-He was joint runner-up with Hort, Gligoric and Korchnoi at Rovinj/Zagreb 1970, after Fischer.
-A winner at Amsterdam in 1971, he came third at the Alekhine Memorial (Moscow) the same year, after Karpov and Stein.
+He was joint runner-up with Hort, Gligoric and Korchnoi at Rovinj/Zagreb 1970, behind Fischer.
+A winner at Amsterdam 1971, he came third at the Alekhine Memorial (Moscow) in the same year, behind Karpov and Stein.
 At Las Palmas 1972, he was second equal with Larsen, behind Portisch and in 1973, topped the Capablanca Memorial in Cienfuegos.
-First place followed at Reykjavík in 1974 and at the Venice tournament of the same year, he finished second behind Liberzon.
-Then followed a second place at the Alexander Memorial (Teesside) in 1975 (after Geller), a first place at Szolnok (also 1975), and a multi-way share of second at the large Lone Pine Open of 1976 (Petrosian won).
-He finished third behind Romanishin and Tal at Leningrad in 1977, when all three eclipsed the efforts of then world champion Anatoly Karpov.
-In 1978, he won at São Paulo and finished with a share of second at Buenos Aires, after Andersson.
-As the seventies ended, he took first place at Berlin 1979, this time shared with Csom.
+First place followed at Reykjavík 1974; at the Venice tournament of the same year, he finished second behind Liberzon.
+Then followed a second place at the Alexander Memorial (Teesside) in 1975 (behind Geller), a first place at Szolnok (also 1975), and a multi-way share of second at the large Lone Pine Open of 1976 (Petrosian won).
+He finished third behind Romanishin and Tal at Leningrad in 1977, when all three eclipsed the efforts of then–world champion Anatoly Karpov.
+In 1978, he won at São Paulo and finished with a share of second at Buenos Aires, behind Andersson.
+As the 1970s ended, he took first place at Berlin 1979, this time shared with Csom.

 Notable outcomes for 1980 included joint first places at San Miguel (with Browne, Panno, Jaime Emma) and at Copenhagen (the Politiken Cup, with Mikhalchishin).
-The same year, he finished second at Bar, after Petrosian and second at Baguio, after Torre.
+In the same year he finished second at Bar, behind Petrosian, and second at Baguio, behind Torre.
 At Moscow 1981, he joined Kasparov and Polugaevsky in second place, behind Karpov.
-A further Hastings visit in 1981–82 resulted in a share of second place, with Speelman, after Kupreichik.
+A further Hastings visit in 1981–82 resulted in a share of second place, with Speelman, behind Kupreichik.
 He was first at Graz in 1984 and first equal at Copenhagen (Politiken Cup) 1986 with Chernin, Pigusov and Cserna.
-He played at Reggio Emilia over the New Year of 1986–87 and shared second spot with Hort, Chernin and Spassky, after Ribli.
+He played at Reggio Emilia over the New Year of 1986–87 and shared second spot with Hort, Chernin and Spassky, behind Ribli.
 At Hastings in 1988–89, he took a share of third with Gulko and Speelman, behind Short and Korchnoi.

 Smyslov remained on FIDE's top 100 list until he was 70 years old.
-His tournament appearances were fewer in the 1990s, but results included a share of first place at Buenos Aires 1990 and a share of second at Malmö (Sigeman) in 1997, after Hellers.
+His tournament appearances were fewer in the 1990s, but results included a share of first place at Buenos Aires 1990 and a share of second at Malmö (Sigeman) in 1997, behind Hellers.